Board members are:

 Steve and his wife have lived permanently on Skye since 2008 and have gradually become more involved with local community activities.

 Ralph is an engineer by qualification and graduated from the engineering school at the University of Strathclyde in Glasgow with a M.Eng in Mechanical Engineering.
 Ralph has spent most of his career to date working in specialist renewable energy consultancies in Scotland and the US.
 Ralph’s role focused on providing advice to owners, lenders and investors on wind farm performance assessment and the associated contractual issues.
-More recently Ralph has been working at a technology innovation centre in Glasgow.
-His role there is leading a team of engineers to deliver innovation services to a wide range of academic, private and public sector organisations – from large utilities to university spinouts.
-Ralph is currently completing a part-time Masters of Business Administration (MBA) at the University of Strathclyde’s Business School in Glasgow.
+More recently Ralph worked at a technology innovation centre in Glasgow.
+His role there was leading a team of engineers to deliver innovation services to a wide range of academic, private and public sector organisations – from large utilities to university spinouts.
+Ralph is now based in Inverness and works as the Operations Manager for a company who design and build low carbon homes using an innovative offsite construction methodology.

 Having grown up in Cheshire, Colin gained a degree in law from Manchester University but then pursued a career in IT and networking.
 He worked for major engineering and construction companies Turner and Newall and National Nuclear Corporation until the mid 1980s, then joined an independant IT consultancy, working in the UK and Europe in a wide variety of business sectors, including banking, defence and manufacturing.
 Colin lived in Strasbourg and Brussels for 5 years, working as a consultant on projects for the EU and NATO.
 After returning to the UK, he undertook project management and project reviews for major utility companies in the UK.
 In 2001 Colin moved from Hertfordshire to Skye, having visited the island many times since the early 1970s.
 Now retired, Colin is building his own low energy house on Skye.
 Colin is convinced that the only sustainable solution to the UK’s energy dilemma is for everyone in the country to be engaged with the problem and for them to be empowered to help to solve it.